luxzg/WSL2-fixes/networkingMode=bridged.md

 # WSL distro first run

-- Now you can run and install your distribution
+- Now you can run your distribution for the first time
 - Change the name according to what you've installed from Microsoft Store earlier, in this case:
 	- Start menu -> Ubuntu
 - It will open first time GUI setup so run with it